- Home

 Antofagasta

 Antofagasta is a port city of 350,000 inhabitants located in northern Chile.
 The paradox of Antofagasta is that your feet are in the Pacific Ocean but behind you stand huge hills where the world's driest desert begins.
-The air of the ocean helps to reduce the desert climate: temperatures reach 60°F in winter and 77°F in summer and it almost never rains.

 Originally, the city was built for miners, so it offers opportunities in the mining sector.
-However, recent investments have led to the creation of new artificial beaches, parks and sports infrastructure, making Antofagasta increasingly attractive.
+However, recent investments have led to the creation of new artificial beaches, parks, and sports infrastructure, making Antofagasta increasingly attractive.
 The city is built all along the beach: beautiful neighborhoods are located in the south of the city, while the poorest are north and on the hillsides.

-The drawbacks of the city are the fact that it is quite dirty and one of the most dangerous cities of Chile.
+The drawbacks of the city are the fact that it is quite dirty and one of the most dangerous cities in Chile.
 Another downside: if Chileans can drink tap water, European and American stomachs are less resistant.
 Thus, we advise you to drink only mineral water.

 Iquique